sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

 - Your mocha test can't run from your Azure DevOps publish pipeline
   - This is because Azure sample doesn't include task to install mocha
   - You should add the following task before your test task: TBD

+- When you try to publish Mocha test results a JUNit XML, you got error `✖ ERROR: { TypeError: Could not load reporter "mocha-junit-reporter":`
+  - solution TBD